Saudi, U.S. officials call for extending UN arms embargo on Iran

+Saudi and U.S. officials on Monday urged the international community to extend a U.N. arms embargo on Iran, saying that letting the ban expire would allow Tehran to further arm its proxies and destabilise the region.
+The 13-year-old arms curbs on Iran are due to expire in October under the terms of Tehran's 2015 nuclear deal with world powers.
+Russia and China have signalled they oppose extending the embargo.
+Both wield vetoes on the U.N.
+Security Council, which will decide the matter.

+"Despite the embargo, Iran seeks to provide weapons to terrorist groups, so what will happen if the embargo is lifted?
+Iran will become more ferocious and aggressive," Saudi minister of state for foreign affairs Adel al-Jubeir told a joint news conference with U.S. Iran envoy Brian Hook in Riyadh.
+Jubeir said a shipment of Iranian weapons bound for Yemen's Iran-aligned Houthi movement was seized as recently as Sunday.
+A Saudi-led coalition has been battling the Houthis in Yemen for five years.

-The venue displayed weapons, including drones and missiles, that Saudi authorities accuse Tehran of sending to Yemen's Iran-aligned Houthi movement and which they said were used in cross-border attacks on Saudi cities.
+The conference venue displayed weapons, including drones and missiles, that Saudi authorities said were used in cross-border Houthi attacks on Saudi cities and that were supplied to the group by Tehran.
+"We urge the international community to extend the embargo on selling arms to Iran and on Iran's ability to sell arms to the world," Jubeir said.

+Iran denies arming groups in the Middle East, including the Houthis, and blames regional tensions on the United States and its allies in the region.
+Hook said lifting the ban would "only embolden" Tehran, drive greater instability and trigger a regional arms race.

+"This is not an outcome that the U.N.
+Security Council can accept.
+The council's mandate is clear: to maintain international peace and security," Hook added.

 - READ MORE ON: